olmaneuh/demos/watsonx_nl_to_sql/README.md

-# From Natural Language to SQL With watsonx
+# From Natural Language To SQL With watsonx

 ## Overview